torlenor/redseligg/README.md

 This is AbyleBotter, an extensible Chat Bot for various platforms.
 It is based on a server architecture which can be controlled via a REST API.

-At the moment the Bot is in a proof of concept/API/interface development phase with very limited functional use.

 ## Supported platforms

 These platforms are current supported (at least with the functionality to send and receive messages):